alankrantas/micropython-BPIBIT/README.md

 ### Servo Control

 Control a servo from one of the digital pins via PWM, which can be set to degrees 0-180.
-Note: the degrees may not be precisely 180 degrees.
+Note: the actual turning range may not be precisely 180 degrees.

 ```python
 while True: